whiprandolph/bestseller/Part 1 - This Is Who We Really Are/05 - Why Doesn't Everybody Live in This Beautiful Way.md

 But to understand why it's worth the risk, we must confront how deeply sick all unhealthy cultures are, including the one you live in.
 Recognizing the deep sickness will motivate you to create and maintain the kind of healthy cultures millions of people have lived in since the dawn of time.**

-Healthy cultures are who we really are.
-Anytime a ruling class takes hold, deep selfishness and predatory behavior become widespread and normalized.
+Healthy cultures are who we really are, but anytime a ruling class takes hold, deep selfishness and predatory behavior become widespread and normalized.
 And since "selfishness" and "corruption" are the same, that means widespread corruption also becomes normalized.

 The truth is that _your unhealthy culture is a trap_ that keeps you and the people around you stuck in an unsatisfying way of life, generation after generation.
 It is possible to escape the trap.
 If we want to escape the trap, we must confront the deepest patterns of manipulation that have kept people trapped in unfree societies for centuries or even millennia -- even in so-called "democracies."
 Only with this deep understanding can we free ourselves and build truly healthy, free nations.**